jupyter-book/jupyter-book/README.md

 ## Contribute or improve the book

 Notice some inefficient CSS?
 A typo in the text?
 Want to add a cool feature so that others can enjoy the improvements to Jupyter Books?
-Don't hesitate to [open an issue or a PR on the Jupyter Book template repo](https://github.com/jupyter/jupyter-book).
+Check out the [Jupyter Book Contributor's Guide](https://jupyterbook.org/contributing.html).
 We'd love your help!

 We ask that all contributions to Jupyter Book respect the [Jupyter code of conduct](https://github.com/jupyter/governance/blob/master/conduct/code_of_conduct.md).